Jibby2k1/SPS_Curriculum/README.md

 We encourage community contributions:
 1. Fork the repo.
 2. Create your feature branch.
-3. Commit your improvements.
+3. Commit your changes.
 4. Push to your branch.
 5. Submit a PR.

 ## Acknowledgements
-Special thanks to all our workshop creators and contributors, as well as our participants who continue to attend the in person sessions.
+Special thanks to the community for making this possible.